-Not Eligible: For profit organizations; individuals; political or advocacy organizations; current KH grantees
+Not Eligible: for-profit organizations; individuals; political or advocacy organizations; current KH grantees

 You will need a variety of materials to successfully submit an LOI or a full Application.
 The Application Checklist will help you make sure you've done all the preliminary work and will significantly speed up the application process.
 You may also find it helpful to preview the questions from the LOI and the Application.